-Luke has been a huge Disney Cars fan for a few years now.
+Luke has been a huge fan of Disney Cars for a few years now.
 When I saw Rainy Day Mum’s Quickest Ever Salt Dough recipe and remembered I had William Sonoma’s Cars 2 cookie cutters in my kitchen drawer, I knew it was a match made in heaven that would make my son’s face light up with joy!
-I couldn’t wait to get started!
+I couldn’t wait to get started making Disney Cars ornaments for him!

 Once the Cars salt dough had sufficiently hardened and didn’t feel wet anymore, I left them out to cool for a few minutes.
 Meanwhile, I gathered up my paints.
 I used acrylic craft paint in just a few colors and mixed the paints to make all the colors I needed.
 It was fun playing artist during a little “Mommy craft time” of my own.
 I actually used some of Luke’s real toy CARS cars as models for my painting!